 At each turn, there is a visual feast of architectural gems: columns, inlaid marble, incredible details of wrought iron, glass, paintings and more.
 Styles of the Renaissance, Baroque and Neo Classical periods abound.
 It’s not just the exteriors, but also the interiors of buildings which hold these treasures.

 There is no shortage of beauty, whether manmade or natural, in the city of Turin.
 With the Alps nearby, winter is a fabulous time to visit for skiers and snow bunnies.
 You may recall, Turin was the site of the 2006 Winter Olympics.
+(Edited Oct.
+2018: on the subject of sports, Cristiano Ronaldo is now playing for Juventus, so if you’re a Ronaldo fan, this is an excellent reason to visit Turin!)

 Going back much further into history, Turin was the first capital city of Italy and home to the royal House of Savoy.
 There are so many palaces, or buildings which were originally built as palaces in Turin; for example, the hotel where I stayed, Hotel Genio.
 Some are now museums, but they are all simply stunning.
 Much of Turin’s architecture is very uniform due to a historical royal order.
 The Residences of the Royal House of Savoy and neighborhood are protected as a World Heritage Site.
 The city simply oozes history and culture.
 Just take a look at the architecture of these buildings.